FLASH SALES: discover new special offers every week!

 • In spring, protect young shoots from snails and slugs

-Even more than in open ground, Helenium will need plenty of water.
+Even more than in the ground, Helenium will need plenty of water.
 Choose a variety with a compact growth habit.

 • Plant it in a large container, in a mixture of potting soil and compost that is always moist

-• Spread a good layer of drainage (gravel or clay balls) at the bottom of the pot for good drainage
+• Spread a good layer of drainage (gravel or clay balls) at the bottom of the pot for proper drainage

 • Mulch and water very regularly, never allowing the substrate to dry out